 Community Relations Division

-The Community Relations Division is committed to maintaining the highest level of communication with the citizens of Fort Wayne.
+The Community Relations Division is Commanded by Captain Mitchell McKinney.
+The Division is committed to maintaining the highest level of communication with the citizens of Fort Wayne.
 Social media, media releases and news conferences, public service announcements, as well as presentations at schools, businesses and other events are just a few of the functions performed by the officers of this division on a daily basis.

 Fort Wayne is a multi-cultural community.
 The goal of the Community Relations Division is to maintain positive relationships within the various communities located within the city.
 The Community Relations Division utilizes social media, group presentations, public events, and an excellent working relationship with the local media to keep the public informed of the events that occur within the city and the various communities.